Jackson Hastings: Sydney Roosters

 On 2 May 2015, Hastings played for the Junior Kangaroos against Junior Kiwis.

 On 8 July 2015, Hastings played for the New South Wales Under-20s team against the Queensland Under-20s team.

 In 2015, Hastings was a regular in the Sydney Roosters team as they won the Minor Premiership.
-Hastings played in the clubs preliminary final loss to Brisbane.
+Hastings played in the club's preliminary final loss to Brisbane.
 In 2016, Hastings had an indifferent year at the club as they struggled on the field.
 This culminated as Hastings was demoted to reserve grade with the Wyong Roos after he had disciplinary problems and also falling out with senior players at the club.
 In November 2016, Hastings was released from the final year of his contract.

 Manly-Warringah Sea Eagles

 In December 2016, Hastings signed a two-year contract with the Manly Warringah Sea Eagles starting in 2017.

 Hastings made his Debut for the Manly Warringah Sea Eagles in Round 3 of the 2017 NRL season against the North Queensland Cowboys coming off the bench and filling in at Fullback and Scoring a try as the Manly Warringah Sea Eagles defeated the North Queensland Cowboys 30-8.

-At the start of the 2018 season, Hastings was involved in a well publicised falling out with fellow Manly player Daly Cherry-Evans and coach Trent Barrett.
+At the start of the 2018 season, Hastings was involved in a well-publicised falling-out with fellow Manly player Daly Cherry-Evans and coach Trent Barrett.
 He was banished to reserve grade to play for Blacktown Workers and told he would be moved on by the club.